go-vikunja/vikunja/docs/config.md

     child: true
 ```

+## Config file locations

+Vikunja will search on various places for a config file:

+* Next to the location of the binary
+* In the `service.rootpath` location set in a config (remember you can set config arguments via environment variables)
+* In `/etc/vikunja`
+* In `~/.config/vikunja`

 # Default configuration with explanations

 This is the same as the `config.yml.sample` file you'll find in the root of vikunja.